PhoenixTestOps/DevOpsVisuals/.gitlab/issue_templates/onboarding.md

    1. [ ] New team member: Google does not support 2FA in some countries ([e.g. Nigeria](https://productforums.google.com/forum/#!topic/gmail/3_wcd8tAqdc) ); if that is the case for you, reach out to People Ops to get the initial authentication code sent to a phone in  supported country, after which 2FA will work as normal.
    1. [ ] People Ops (Admin): inform Hiring manager that Google account has been created by mentioning them with a comment in the issue.
 1. [ ] People Ops (Specialist): Invite GitLabber's GitLab.com account to the [gitlab-com group](https://gitlab.com/groups/gitlab-com/group_members) as a developer.
+1. [ ] 1Password
+   1. [ ] New team member: Register on 1Password by clicking on the link in the ["Link to 1Password Sign-Up"](https://docs.google.com/document/d/15BdqpNhSi_5bc2b9KXo_w5f0gC-3gmuw-aIgzRcbnbk/edit) Google Doc and then ping @brittanyr to confirm your account.
+You can find this (and other) shared Google Docs by using [`Search for files shared with gitlab.com`](https://support.google.com/a/answer/3187967?hl=en) in Google Drive.
+   1. [ ] New team member: Once you are registered on 1Password, post a comment below to ask the hiring manager to add you to the 1Password groups required for your role.
+   1. [ ] New team member: install the 1Password app on your computer, and link it to your team account, as described on the [security best practices page](https://about.gitlab.com/handbook/security/).
+Please let People Ops or your manager know if you need any assistance.
+   1. [ ] New team member: Change your password on GitLab.com to use 1Password if you had an account before joining the company.
+   1. [ ] New team member: If you created any accounts while onboarding before being added to 1Password, reset your passwords for them to use 1Password.
+   1. [ ] New team member: Set up [secure passwords per the handbook](https://about.gitlab.com/handbook/security/).
 1. [ ] Hiring manager: in the "GitLab Email Forwarding" doc, suggest which email aliases the new team member should be added to, then ping one of the admins mentioned in the doc to help get it done.
 1. [ ] Hiring manager: determine if new team member will need access to the `dev` server.
 If so, make [new dev.GitLab.org account](https://dev.gitlab.org/admin/users/new) and invite to the [gitlab group](https://dev.gitlab.org/groups/gitlab/group_members) as a developer
 1. [ ] Hiring manager: let the new team member know their handle for dev.gitlab.org by mentioning it here.
+1. [ ] Hiring Manager: Schedule a video call with new team member at the start of their first day.
+1. [ ] Hiring Manager: Organize smooth onboarding with clear starting tasks / pathway for new team member.
 1. [ ] Slack
    1. [ ] People Ops (Admin): Add to [Slack](https://gitlab.slack.com/admin).
    1. [ ] New team member: pick your [Slack username](https://gitlab.slack.com/account/settings#username) to be the same as your GitLab email handle, for consistency and ease of use.